Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 θ₁ (blue) and θ₂ (orange) vs iteration for the cold chain.

-Look for: (1) Burn-in - initial transient behavior as chain moves from random start to posterior,
+Look for burn-in during the initial transient as the chain moves from its random start to the posterior region,

 Cold Chain Final Posterior